norareidy/flipper-app/README.md

 # Version Flipper App

+This app allows you to list a new version of MongoDB documentation on the version dropdown menu.
+Enter your repo name and version number when prompted, and your updates will be made.

 ## Environment Variable

 You must define your Go environment variable with your MongoDB connection string before using this app.